Skip to main content

 How to eat it

-Traditionally Komal Saul is served with whippy Yogurt and Jaggery.
-Also, it can be eaten with milk instead of yogurt and a hint of ghee with it takes it to another level.
+Traditionally, Komal Saul is served with whipped Yogurt and Jaggery.
+Additionally, it can be enjoyed with milk instead of yogurt, and a hint of ghee takes it to another level.

-If you like it savory then you can eat with salt, a hint of mustard oil and chopped ginger.
+If you prefer a savory flavor, you can enjoy it with a hint of salt, a touch of mustard oil, and chopped ginger.

 In today's modern Assamese society, Komal Saul is not often the 1st choice for a wedding, but in today's fast-paced life, we want everything instant and easy.
-What you have in Komal Saul, is something instant, easy and also great health benefits as the lower level of starch means less calorie and easy on your digestive system.
-Incorporate Komal Saul in your daily breakfast, if not every day occasionally, the luscious and fragmented rice not only feeds your mind but heart as well.
+What you have in Komal Saul is something instant, easy, and also great health benefits, as the lower level of starch means fewer calories and is easy on your digestive system.
+Incorporate Komal Saul into your daily breakfast, if not every day, at least occasionally.
+The luscious and fragrant rice not only feeds your mind but also your heart.

 Comments